 Additionally, debt reduced through mortgage restructuring such as a loan modification (principal reduction) also qualifies for tax relief.

 But while federal taxes may have been avoided last year, some California homeowners were still subjected to state taxes in certain cases.

-It’s unclear how many homeowners actually got taxed thanks to anti-deficiency laws already in place that protected many of those who sold their homes for less than what they were worth, but the state estimates taxpayers will save roughly $39 million.
+It’s unclear how many homeowners actually got taxed thanks to anti-deficiency laws already in place that protected many of those who sold their homes for less than what they were worth, but the state estimates taxpayers will save roughly $39 million, per the Sacramento Bee.